OutmaAixLara/AKS/practical_project/README.md

 ## Create the AKS Cluster:

 *Create the AKS cluster with node pool configuration using "company-subnet-Kubernetes" subnet.
 We are using the Overlay netowkring model and we enable network policy to implement the network segmentation.
-Futhermore we enable RBAC to manage access controls and Istio-based service mesh add-on for Gateway API and we secure access to the API server using authorized IP address ranges*
+Futhermore we enable RBAC to manage access controls and we secure access to the API server using authorized IP address ranges*
 ```sh
 az aks create --name $clusterName --resource-group $resourceGroup --location $location --node-count 2 --vnet-subnet-id /subscriptions/$subscriptionID/resourceGroups/$resourceGroup/providers/Microsoft.Network/virtualNetworks/$companyvnet/subnets/$companysubnetkubernetes --network-plugin azure --network-plugin-mode overlay --network-policy azure --pod-cidr 10.244.0.0/16 --dns-service-ip 10.0.0.10 --service-cidr 10.0.0.0/16 --generate-ssh-keys --enable-aad --enable-azure-rbac --enable-app-routing --api-server-authorized-ip-ranges 88.131.68.200,88.131.68.201,88.131.68.202
 ```